ibexa/documentation-developer/docs/cdp/cdp_data_customization.md

 ​
 ## Export field types
 ​
-Field types are exported with metadata, for example, ID, Field Definition name, type, value.
+Field types are exported with metadata, for example, ID, Field Definition name, type, or value.
 You can also provide your own `\Ibexa\Contracts\Cdp\Export\Content\FieldProcessorInterface` instance to extend metadata.
 The provided implementation has to be defined as a service and tagged with `ibexa.cdp.export.content.field_processor`.
 Additionally, you can specify `priority` to override the default behavior.
 All system Field Processors use `-100` priority, and any higher priority value overrides them.

 The interface is plain and has two methods that you need to provide: